-Ontario mortgage brokers have access to many mortgage lenders.
-We can offer you the best finance rates on a wide range of mortgage products, including renewing your mortgage, refinancing, home purchase loans, mortgages for self employed, debt consolidation and private mortgages.
+Option1 Mortgages & Financial Products works with 49 top lenders in Ontario.
+We can offer you the best mortgage rates in Ontario on a wide range of products, including renewing your mortgage, refinancing, home purchase loans, mortgages for self employed, mortgages for first time home buyers, debt consolidation and private mortgages.

-During 5 years with their current lender, they had never missed a payment or been late and they now have over 30% equity in the property.
+During 5 years with their current lender, they had never missed a payment or been late and they now had over 30% equity in their home.
 Their income levels were a bit lower than before, but so were their debts, so they expected clear sailing.
-Needless to say, they were quite surprised when this broker got back to them 5 days later and advised them he wouldn’t be able to help arrange financing because of their low income levels.
+Needless to say, they were quite surprised when this broker got back to them 5 days later and advised them he wouldn’t be able to help them because of their low income levels.

 What We Did

 We reviewed Jack and Jane’s income and debt information and we calculated their debt ratios to see if we could qualify them for a mortgage.
 Jack had pension income from a few different sources and Jane was self-employed.
-Theirs wasn’t the simplest mortgage application to process, but it was not unusual in any way.
+Theirs wasn’t the simplest mortgage application to process, but it wasn’t unusual in any way.
 What we discovered was that the previous broker had not used all of the qualifying income and some Jack’s tax free income had not been grossed up as allowed by lender guidelines.
 As a result, their debt ratios were too high and Jack and Jane did not ‘qualify’ for a mortgage.

 Having a lot of experience does not automatically translate into being able to provide a better service.
 If the person is too busy or doesn’t pay enough attention to detail, all the experience in the world won’t make one bit of difference to the outcome.